tinkercademy-bootcamp/chat-project-haxxxil/exercise-3/README.md

 - Read https://en.cppreference.com/w/cpp/memory#Smart_pointers - Guide to
   modern C++ memory management using smart pointers
 - Which pointer types are the most important to know about?
+  - `unique_ptr` and `shared_ptr` are the most important to know about since they can keep track of when a pointer is in scope and handle the referred object accordingly.
 - Which smart pointer should you use by default if you can?
+  - We should use `unique_ptr` by default, since in that case only one pointer can refer to an object.
+This is very helpful in preventing and dangling pointers, and is safer and more lightweight than using `shared_ptr` if shared access is not necessarily required.
 - Does changing your optimization level in `CXXFLAGS` from `-O0` to `-O3` have any impact on the answers to any of the above questions?